samuelschimmel/samuelschimmel.github.io/wellness.md

 More expensive, fancier sunscreen for when you want look your best.
 Also less irritating to eyes and therefore ideal for putting around your eye area.

-SPF lip balm: https://www.amazon.com/gp/product/B09GQY5SNF/ Apply this every time you apply sunscreen, lips are super vulnerable to skin cancer.
+SPF lip balm: https://www.amazon.com/gp/product/B09GQY5SNF/ Apply this every time you apply sunscreen, and reapply more frequently than sunscreen as it will come off as you eat and drink.
+Lips are super vulnerable to skin cancer.

 Japanese sunscreen recommendation site if you want to do more research: https://www.ratzillacosme.com/